The Moon Is Blue (film): Play

-On July 8, 1952, Otto Preminger, as producer/director, opened the West Coast production at the United Nations Theater in San Francisco for a three month run, with David Niven as David Slater, Diana Lynn as Patty O'Neill and Scott Brady as Donald Gresham in the lead roles.
+On July 8, 1952, producer/director Otto Preminger opened the West Coast production at the United Nations Theater in San Francisco for a three-month run, with David Niven as David Slater, Diana Lynn as Patty O'Neill, and Scott Brady as Donald Gresham in the lead roles.

 Production

 Preminger contracted with United Artists to finance and distribute a screen adaptation over which he would have complete control.
-Preminger cast David Niven over the objection of studio executives, who felt the actor's career was in decline.
+Preminger cast David Niven over the objection of studio executives, who felt that the actor's career was in decline.
 He deferred his producer's and director's salaries in exchange for 75% of the film's profits.

-Maggie McNamara, who appeared as Patty O’Neill in the Chicago production of the play, and briefly in New York, received her first screen role and the film's last casting.
+Maggie McNamara, who appeared as Patty O'Neill in the Chicago production of the play, and briefly in New York, received her first screen role and the film's last casting.

-Herbert's play had been a huge success in Germany, and Preminger decided to film simultaneously in English and German, using the same sets but different casts.
+Herbert's play had been a huge success in Germany, and Preminger decided to film multiple-language versions simultaneously in English and German (Die Jungfrau auf dem Dach), using the same sets but different casts.
 The director estimated this method would increase the filming schedule by only eight to ten days and production costs by only 10 to 15 percent.
 The budget for both films was $373,445.
 It is estimated that deferred costs came to nearly $500,000 but in return United Artists gave the producers Herbert and Preminger 75% of the profits, 20% of which they gave to William Holden.